ndelacerda/ndelacerda.github.io/_pages/wip.md

 <u>Abstract</u>: Researchers classify political parties into families by their shared cleavage origin.
 However, as parties have drifted from the original ideological commitments, it is unclear to what extent party families can today function as effective heuristics for shared positions.
 We propose an alternative way of classifying parties based solely on their ideological positions as one solution to this challenge.
 We use Model-Based Clustering to recast common subjective decisions involved in the process of creating party groups as problems of model selection, thus, providing non-subjective criteria to define clusters.
 By comparing canonical families to our ideological clusters, we show that while party families on the right are often too similar to justify categorizing them into different clusters, left-wing families are weakly internally cohesive.
 Moreover, we get three clusters mostly composed of parties in Eastern Europe, questioning the degree to which categories originally designed to describe Western Europe can generalize to other regions.

-[Invited to review and resubmit at the European Journal of Political Research]
+[Invited to revise and resubmit at the European Journal of Political Research]

 ## Programmatic and Non-Programmatic Party System Structuration in Latin America